Output — Options

 You can have DashO sign the output jars or APK that it produces.
 You can enable or disable signing by checking the Sign Jars/APK checkbox.

-jarsigner on the system path.
-If you need to run a particular version of
+If you are not including the JDK, need to run a particular version of

 This information specifies the private key that is used to perform the signing.
 Only the Alias value is required.
 The Password defaults to the password specified for the key store.
 This password is also stored encrypted in the project file if it does not contain any property references.